justnonamenoname/lifeticle/readme.md

 To refute it, it is necessary to refute either the law of conservation of energy or the circulation of particles.
 The question: what happens if the brain's particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.

-**Path of research**
+**Research path**

 The following steps must be completed for research:
-1) Identify the minimally required active brain regions (neurobiologists have already identified several candidates)
+1) Identify the minimally required active brain regions for consciousness (neurobiologists have already identified several candidates)
 2) Research of visual signaling pathways, primarily in areas identified by neuroscientists
-3) Determine point of signals convergence
+3) Determining where signals converge
-4) Explore how information transfers to the quantum level, this will confirm the existence of phenomenal consciousness and will allow to determine the exact formulas of qualia
+4) Research how information transfers to the quantum level, which will confirm the existence of phenomenal consciousness and will allow to determine the exact formulas of qualia
 5) Research random quantum processes associated with qualia, this will allow us to determine the information coming from qualia and how reverse influence of qualia affects the brain
-6) Researching feedback influence will help determine how phenomenal consciousness became entrenched in evolution
+6) Researching reverse influence will help determine how phenomenal consciousness became entrenched in evolution
 7) Identify a shared node for vision and hearing, which is activated without vision and sound
-8) Assess whether particles in this node are replaced during life to exclude lifeticle candidates
+8) Assess whether particles in this node are replaced during life, this will allow to exclude lifeticle candidates
-9) Research how the brain sets frame rate of consciousness and collapses
+9) Determine precisely how the brain sets the frame rate of consciousness and the timing of collapse events
 10) Depending on the structure, this may help determine the location of the lifeticle
 11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
-12) Further help may be provided by researching the coding of the node structure in DNA.
+12) Researching how the node structure is encoded in DNA may provide additional assistance.
 13) Researching the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
 14) Determine the exact properties of the lifeticle via quantum interactions